 A note about sidetone

 When you talk into a telephone handset or a cellphone, you may hear your voice played back to you at a low level in the earpiece.
 This is what is known as sidetone, and its purpose is primarily to assure the talker that the call is still active, as well as to allow the talker to hear themselves so that they are discouraged from talking too loudly.
-This functions well when speaking into a traditional cellphone or telephone handset that is being held to the mouth and ear, but can be distracting and undesirable when telephone audio is being produced via speakerphone into the room, as the local talker's voice will be played back immediately into the local room via the loudspeaker.
+This functions well when speaking into a traditional cellphone or telephone handset that is being held to the mouth and ear, but can be distracting and undesirable when telephone audio is being produced via speakerphone into the room, as the local talker's voice will be played back with a slight delay into the local room via the loudspeaker, which can sound like an echo.

 In previous iterations of Devio firmware, it was necessary to disable sidetone within the local telephone's settings.
-As of firmware version 1.2, Devio features an internal sidetone canceler in the Devio CR-1.
+As of firmware version 1.2, Devio features an internal sidetone canceler.
 This means that it is no longer necessary to disable sidetone on the local telephone that is being integrated with Devio's headset interface, as Devio will handle the elimination of sidetone and prevent the local talker's audio from re-entering the room via the local loudspeaker.
-If integrating Devio with a handset telephone, it is recommended to update the Devio CR-1 to firmware version 1.2 and just leave sidetone enabled on the telephone.
+If integrating Devio with a handset telephone, it is recommended to update the Devio to firmware version 1.2 and just leave sidetone enabled on the telephone.

 Validated telephone models